 The Northern Border War, which broke out during February 1979, had a direct influence on the socio-economic situation in Hà Nam province, in particular.
 The Hà Nam province’s population became involved in the struggling movement via military enrollment and the local military force began assisting the defense and security plans of the nation.

 Throughout the early years of the 1980s, Vietnam became involved in implementing the third five-year plan as a result of changes in the global climate.
 The population and the various sectors faced a number of difficulties, including the delivery of raw materials and food.
 The instability of the economy intensified, resulting in rapid inflation and soaring prices.

 The release of Decree 100/CT/TW on January 13, 1981, was an effective measure to boost activeness and creation in production and delivery.
 This managed to bring the nation’s agriculture problems under control.

 The standards of education continued to follow the objectives of the reforms passed.
-Oriental and western medicine were integrated effectively in examination procedures.
+Oriental and western medicines were integrated effectively in examination procedures.
 The media soon gained access to undiscovered knowledge and continued to help meet political aims in the province.

 An Embroidering Enterprise

 In the year 1986, the country became involved in a renovation process.
 The administrative subsidy mechanism was erased, creating favourable conditions for developing a multi-sector economy.
 The economic and investment structure focused on four socioeconomic programs.
-Social-cultural, technical science and medical activities were intensified and agriculture increased remarkably.
+Social-cultural, technical science, and medical activities were intensified and agriculture increased remarkably.
 The private economy continued to develop, attracting many labourers and banking and financial operations found their place in society.